 For intravenous use only

-- The patient should be observed for up to 1 hour following the completion of this first dose to determine if initial control of the envenomation has been achieved.
+- Observe the patient for up to 1 hour following completion of the first dose to determine if initial control of envenomation has been achieved.
 Initial control is achieved when local signs of envenomation are arrested (leading edge of local injury is not progressing), systemic symptoms are resolved and coagulation parameters have normalized or are trending toward normal.
-If initial control is not achieved by the first dose, an additional dose of 4 to 6 vials should be repeated until initial control of the envenomation syndrome has been achieved.
+If initial control is not achieved by the first dose, an additional dose of 4 to 6 vials should be administered repeatedly until initial control of the envenomation syndrome has been achieved.

-- After initial control has been established, additional 2-vial doses of CROFAB every 6 hours for up to 18 hours (3 doses) is recommended.
+- Once initial control has been achieved, additional 2-vial doses of CROFAB every 6 hours for up to 18 hours (3 doses) are recommended.
 Optimal dosing following the 18-hour scheduled dose of CROFAB has not been determined.
 Additional 2-vial doses may be administered as deemed necessary by the treating physician, based on the patient’s clinical course.

-- Additional Patient Care (Supportive and Adjunctive Therapy): Infusion reactions, such as fever, low back pain, wheezing and nausea, may be related to the rate of infusion and can be controlled by decreasing the rate of administration of the solution .
+- Infusion reactions, such as fever, low back pain, wheezing and nausea, may be related to the rate of infusion and can be controlled by decreasing the rate of administration of the solution .
 Poison control centers are a helpful resource for individual treatment advice.

 Preparation and Administration